GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= develop =

+* Added: added `gk/gravityexport/field/nested-form/export-field` hook to dynamically add other nested form fields to the export.

 = 2.0.6 on July 29, 2023 =

 * Bugfix: Checkbox lists without values in the entry could cause problems on transposed exports.